Using the Mobile device monitoring dashboard

 The Wi-Fi health section highlights the number of devices with an acceptable Wi-Fi signal strength and those with a poor Wi-Fi signal strength.
 The trend chart shows the average daily Wi-Fi signal strength over 30 days.

-• Users impacted by poor Wi-Fi signal strength: Highlighting users who are impacted by a signal strength below -60 dBm.
+• impacted by poor Wi-Fi signal strength: Highlighting users who are impacted by a signal strength below -60 dBm.

 Cellular health

-The Cellular Health section details the number of devices with acceptable cellular signal strength and those with poor Wi-Fi signal strength.
-The trend charts display the average daily Cellular signal strength over 30 days.
+The Cellular health section details the number of devices with acceptable cellular signal strength and those with poor Wi-Fi signal strength.
+The trend charts display the average daily cellular signal strength over 30 days.

 These metrics allow you to distinguish between user-side issues, such as poor signal due to the device antenna, and infrastructure-side issues like weak coverage in a facility.
 Network health metrics are critical for ensuring reliable mobile workflows in the field.